mybb/docs.mybb.com/1.8/development/plugins/creating-modifying-templates.md

 ```

-Deletion of a template group is done separately from your templates.
-If you intend to delete only your template group and not your templates, you will have to change the sid for all templates, or they will not show up in Admin CP.
+Deletion of a template group is done separately from templates.
+If there is a need to delete a template group but not its matching templates, change the sid on the templates, or else they will not show up in the Admin CP.

 Example of deleting a template group and changing sid for relevant templates: